The Ultimate Abruzzo Travel Guide

 Visit the Trabocchi Coast and its Ancient Fisherman Huts

-In the south, in the province of Chieti you can also find the historic and iconic Trabocchi Coast, with its Trabocchi, ancient wooden fisherman huts placed straight over the water on stilts.
-When you drive down the scenic beachfront route, you’ll observe these odd trabocchi connected to the shoreline by small boardwalks.
+In the south, in the province of Chieti, you can find the historic and iconic Trabocchi Coast, known for its Trabocchi — ancient wooden fishing huts built over the water on stilts.
+As you drive along the scenic beachfront route, you will see these unique trabocchi connected to the shoreline by small boardwalks.

-Many have long antennas that hold a huge net that stretches into the water, like this one in the picture above.
-If the trabocchi weren’t intriguing enough on their own, several have been converted into seafood restaurants.
-Fancy eating above the sea, cuddled by the Adriatic breeze?
+Many trabocchi have long antennas that support a large net stretching out into the water, similar to the one in the picture above.
+As if trabocchi weren’t fascinating enough already, several have been converted into seafood restaurants.
+Would you fancy dining above the sea, enjoying the embrace of the Adriatic breeze?

-Nature lovers can also find a plethora of accessible routes (regardless of fitness levels) to discover springs, waterfalls, streams, some of the most remote hermitages in Italy and the many lakes such as Campotosto lake, Lake Sinizzo, San Domenico, Penne, Scanno or Bomba.
+Nature lovers can find a wide variety of accessible routes that cater to all fitness levels.
+These trails offer opportunities to discover beautiful springs, waterfalls, and streams, as well as some of the most remote hermitages in Italy.
+Additionally, visitors can explore several picturesque lakes, including Campotosto Lake, Lake Sinizzo, Lake San Domenico, Lake Penne, Lake Scanno, and Lake Bomba.

-For adventure seekers, Abruzzo also has plenty of adventure parks with ziplines, canoeing, rafting, bungee jumping to get your heart pumping and here we’ve compiled a list for you. (link soon)
+For adventure seekers, Abruzzo offers a variety of adventure parks featuring ziplines, canoeing, rafting, and bungee jumping to get your heart racing.

 Cycling in Abruzzo

-Italian wines are renowned for their great quality.
-Abruzzo is indeed one of the most interesting wine-growing regions in the world, and until recently it was a closely guarded secret.
-The climate and geography of the region play in favour of producing some of the best wines of Italy.
-In fact, If there is one thing the Region has always been known for (by a very few) is the Wine.
-Most of all, in the past 20 years the quality of wines in Abruzzo has increased exponentially and placed itself at the top list of wine connoisseur and aficionados.
+Italian wines are renowned for their exceptional quality, and Abruzzo is one of the most fascinating wine-growing regions in the world.
+Until recently, it was a closely guarded secret.
+The region’s climate and geography are ideal for producing some of the finest wines in Italy.
+Historically, Abruzzo has always had a reputation for its wine, although only a select few were aware of it.
+Over the past 20 years, the quality of wines in Abruzzo has increased dramatically, earning it a prominent place among the favorites of wine connoisseurs and enthusiasts.

-First of all, Abruzzo is mostly known for its king!
-The red Montepulciano d’Abruzzo, which is made from Montepulciano grapes, has received many wine awards in the past years.
-Please, don’t confuse it with ‘Vino Nobile di Montepulciano’ from Tuscany, which is made from Sangiovese grapes.
+Abruzzo is primarily known for its standout wine: the red Montepulciano d’Abruzzo, which is crafted from Montepulciano grapes.
+This wine has garnered numerous awards in recent years.
+It’s important to note that it should not be confused with ‘Vino Nobile di Montepulciano’ from Tuscany, which is produced from Sangiovese grapes.

-From the same Montepulciano d’Abruzzo grapes vinified in white (without or little skin maceration) we make one of the best rosè of Italy, the Cerasuolo d’Abruzzo (don’t call it Rosè, call it Cerasuolo).
-For example, I invite you to see and taste some of our rose’ versions which will look like red wines.
+Using the same Montepulciano d’Abruzzo grapes vinified in white (with little to no skin maceration), we produce one of the best rosés in Italy, known as Cerasuolo d’Abruzzo (please refer to it as Cerasuolo, not rosé).
+I encourage you to see and taste some of our rosé versions, which will appear more like red wines.

-The other most consumed and important wine is the Trebbiano d’Abruzzo, our white made from Trebbiano d’Abruzzo grapes.
-You will find different expressions from the very old and aged bottle to the young and fresh vintage.
+The Trebbiano d’Abruzzo is another highly consumed and significant wine, made from Trebbiano d’Abruzzo grapes.
+It offers a range of expressions, from very old and aged bottles to young and fresh vintages.

-The other used grape varieties are the: Pecorino (not the cheese), Cococciola, Montonico (used mostly for sparkling wines), Passerina, Pergolone and Moscatello di Castiglione.
+In addition to Trebbiano, other grape varieties used in the region include Pecorino (which is not the cheese), Cococciola, Montonico (primarily used for sparkling wines), Passerina, Pergolone, and Moscatello di Castiglione.

 Abruzzo, one of Italy’s oldest wine-growing regions, has been gaining attention among wine enthusiasts worldwide as an off-the-beaten-track destination for wine tourism.
 Located just two hours east of Rome, the region’s unique microclimates, ranging from optimal ventilation to rainfall and sunshine, make it one of Italy’s greatest wine-producing areas.
 Abruzzo has received numerous accolades for its wines, including the prestigious Wine Enthusiast’s Wine Star Awards: Region of the Year 2022.
 This article explores why Abruzzo was selected and highlights the region’s stunning landscapes and ancient villages.